 If you’ve searched high and low, and have found no evidence of a drip or moisture around a connection, it may be time to ask for some assistance.
 But before you call anyone for more help, considering waiting a few days to see if your nightly Health Test continues to fail.
-It could be that Flo simply picked up on something intermittent or a one time series of drips.
+It could be that the Flo Smart Water Monitor and Shutoff simply picked up on something intermittent or a one time series of drips.

 Should you continue to fail your Health Test repeatedly and are not able to identify the source of the leak.
 Contact Flo support or call 844-Meet-Flo or your local plumber to see what additional steps may be taken.

 There is a possibility that the leak being detected is from a portion of pipe that is hidden beneath the ground, a wall, or running through the attic and there are professional methods to aid in detecting “hidden” leaks.

 If the leak is this small, can’t I just ignore it?